Reviews You Can Rely On

 The Icebreaker Merino 200 Oasis Crewe quickly stood out from the competition thanks to its superior fit and super soft 100% Merino wool design.
 Ultrafine 18.9-micron fibers are tightly woven together to create a layer that successfully traps heat and wicks moisture away from the body.
 Our testers love the thoughtful design that includes strategically placed flatlock seams that increase comfort and durability and gusseted underarms to allow for better mobility.

 Perhaps our biggest complaint about this crew is the limited breathability when layered in a system.
 The Oasis can wick sweat away from the body but has trouble releasing sweat from the fabric when not exposed to fresh air.
 We also couldn't help but notice the slower drying speed of the Oasis (one hour in the spring sun) during our spring testing period.
 If you want a layer that dries faster, the Patagonia Capilene Thermal Weight Zip-Neck or Ridge Merino Convict are great choices.
-But after evaluating several different crew designs and materials, this high-performing Icebreaker layer quickly climbed to the top of our list.
-We attribute this stellar performance to the soft yet durable Merino wool, a great fit that promotes mobility, and a durable construction that limits any chafing or friction while getting after it in the mountains.
+However, after evaluating several different crew designs and materials, we found that this high-performing Icebreaker layer quickly climbed to the top of our list.
+We attribute this stellar performance to its soft yet durable Merino wool, a great fit that promotes mobility, and its durable construction that limits any chafing or friction while getting after it in the mountains.

 Read more: Icebreaker Merino 200 Oasis Crewe review